Constantly struggling with debts and meeting repayments? Debt problems affecting your academic work, relationships or personal well being?

 The hardest part of dealing with debt is often recognising there is a problem and asking for help.

-If you feel that debt is becoming a problem, our student welfare advisers are here to help.
+If you feel that debt is becoming a problem, our Student Support & Advice Team is here to help.
 We are regulated by the Financial Conduct Authority to provide advice on how you can improve your situation.

 - Let people know

 Being in debt can be stressful and you may be scared to tell anyone.
 However, though it may not be easy or quick, there is always a way out.
-Contact our student welfare advisers for help and, if appropriate, speak to your parents or partner.
+Contact our Student Support & Advice Team for help and, if appropriate, speak to your parents or partner.
 Let your academic supervisor know if you think money worries are impacting on your academic work.

 - Take control of your finances